The best Pinterest trends and tips for food bloggers to focus on for the month of January to increase traffic to their page and website!

 - Healthy, low calorie foods (air frying, gluten-free, vegan, whole 30, etc.)

 - This is probably fairly obvious!
 With all of the New Years resolutions and post-holiday food comas, almost everyone will be searching for low calorie, healthier meals.
 If you have a certain health niche (vegan, gluten-free, etc.), now is your time to shine!
-Air frying was very popular in 2018, and it will likely carry over into 2019 as well.
+Air frying was very popular last year, and it will likely carry over into this year as well.
 Try to think up some new and unique ideas that have never been done before that will grab a Pinterest user’s attention as they scroll past their 97th air fryer chicken nugget recipe!

 - Meal prepping